Resident Evil

-The first Resident Evil film was released in 2002, followed by five sequels and a 2021 reboot, Welcome to Raccoon City.
-The films have received mixed-to-negative reviews, but have grossed more than $1.2 billion, making Resident Evil the second highest-grossing video game film series.
+The first Resident Evil film was released in 2002, starring Milla Jovovich.
+It was followed by five sequels and a reboot, Welcome to Raccoon City (2021).
+The films received mostly negative reviews, but have grossed more than $1.2 billion, making Resident Evil the third-highest-grossing video game film series.

 History

-The development of the first Resident Evil, released as Biohazard in Japan, began in 1993 when Capcom's Tokuro Fujiwara told Shinji Mikami and other co-workers to create a game using elements from Fujiwara's 1989 game Sweet Home.
+The development of the first Resident Evil, released as Biohazard in Japan, began in 1993 when Capcom's Tokuro Fujiwara told Shinji Mikami and other co-workers to create a game using elements from Fujiwara's 1989 game Sweet Home on the Family Computer (Famicom) in Japan.
 When in late 1994 marketing executives were setting up to release Biohazard in the United States, it was pointed out that securing the rights to the name Biohazard would be very difficult as a DOS game had been registered under that name, as well as a New York hardcore punk band called Biohazard.
 A contest was held among company personnel to choose a new name; this competition turned up Resident Evil, the name under which it was released in the west.
 Resident Evil made its debut on the PlayStation in 1996 and was later ported to the Sega Saturn.

 The first entry in the series was the first game to be dubbed a "survival horror", a term coined for the new genre it initiated, and its critical and commercial success led to the production of two sequels, Resident Evil 2 in 1998 and Resident Evil 3: Nemesis in 1999, both for the PlayStation.
 A port of Resident Evil 2 was released for the Nintendo 64.
 In addition, ports of all three were released for Windows.
-The fourth game in the series, Resident Evil – Code: Veronica, was developed for the Dreamcast and released in 2000, followed by ports of Resident Evil 2 and Resident Evil 3: Nemesis.
+The next big game in the series, Resident Evil – Code: Veronica, was developed for the Dreamcast and released in 2000, followed by ports of Resident Evil 2 and Resident Evil 3: Nemesis.
 Resident Evil – Code: Veronica was later re-released for Dreamcast in Japan in an updated form as Code: Veronica Complete, which included slight changes, many of which revolved around story cutscenes.
-This updated version was later ported to the PlayStation 2 and GameCube under the title Code: Veronica X.
+This updated version was later ported to the PlayStation 2 and GameCube as Code: Veronica X.